SeanDS/dcc/docs/source/examples.rst

 --------------------------------------------

 The :option:`--max-file-size <dcc --max-file-size>` option allows ignoring large files when archiving.
+You may wish to archive files of a certain type without size limits.
 This script searches the archive for (latest) records with missing files with certain extensions and reports them:

 .. code-block:: python